See a Doctor

 6. Adderall

-Amphetamines like Adderall are sometimes used to manage fatigue and brain fog in POTS patients.
+Amphetamines like Adderall and Vyvanse are sometimes used to manage fatigue and brain fog in POTS patients.
 They help increase focus and energy by stimulating the nervous system and may also raise blood pressure.
 However, they should be used under close medical supervision due to potential side effects like increased heart rate and anxiety..

 7. Pyridostigmine (Mestinon)